meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ![snowleader ski pants](/faceted-search/facets-dist-pants.png)
 > If a user is looking for ski pants available in XXL size, they can select the right size.
 Thus they won't waste their time looking at items they are not interested in buying.
 Image from [snowleader.co.uk](https://www.snowleader.co.uk).

-To get the facets distribution, you have to specify a list of facets for which to retrieve the count of matching documents using the `facets` attribute.
+To get the facets distribution, you have to specify a list of facets for which to retrieve the count of matching documents using the `facetsDistribution` attribute.
-Learn more about `facets` in **[the search parameters](/guides/advanced_guides/search_parameters.md#the-facets-distribution)**.
+Learn more about `facetsDistribution` in **[the search parameters](/guides/advanced_guides/search_parameters.md#the-facets-distribution)**.

 #### Example